Nikitchenko/Russian_roulette/README.md

 # Russian_roulette
 Playing "Russian Roulette" (with a cowboy).

+// Actually this Game wrote in JavaScript script in HTML

 // The program is a game of Russian roulette with a virtual cowboy.
 // If you agree to try fate, then started from you you and a cowboy do a shot at yourself.
 // At the end of each round the cowboy offers one more.